 If you’re a cider lover, head to Bull City Ciderworks on Roxboro Road, where you can stay cozy while sipping your cider near the fire pit.
 Although Cherry Tart is their most popular cider, Bull City rolls out seasonals like Cranpappy and Pom Pomme Chérie throughout the year.

-When you find something you love, buy more of it to take home with you on the train.
+When you find something you love, buy more of it to take home with you.

 American Tobacco Campus